 Located in the St. James Hotel building (1872), directly across from University Square, Fink’s was your one-stop shopping center for anything a person needed, from a morning newspaper, or an afternoon cigar, to a bar of soap for your evening bath.

 After J.G.
-Fink died, Wieneke took over ownership of the store with Otto (O.H.) teaming up as the primary cigar salesman.
+Fink died, H.J.
+Wieneke took over full ownership of the store, with J.G.’s son – Otto (O.H.)
+Fink – teaming up in 1906 as the primary cigar salesman.
+Read more here.

 Henry (H.J.), of course, as the owner, also managed the store, branching out into a variety of merchandise that would appeal to the modern-day shopper.
 Which now brings us back to the subject of the Wieneke family and their work with penny postcards.